 The Performing Arts Program will offer a healthy environment where scholars recognize their self-worth.
 It will allow opportunities for healthy self-expressions while emphasizing the importance of focus, self-control, and working together towards a communal end goal.

 The Performing Arts Program will enrich our surrounding environments by not only providing performances and artistic events for our scholars, but for our families, and the community.

 Dance Challenge Dance

-We welcomed our families and friends to experience some "Edutainment" on Friday, May 18th at 10 a.m. as our 7th and 8th Grade Scholars had their end-of-the-year recital revealing the great progress our students have made through the Alvin Ailey Education & Community Program partnership so far this year.
+We welcomed our families and friends to experience some "Edutainment" on Friday, May 18th, 2018 at 10 a.m. as our 7th and 8th Grade Scholars had their end-of-the-year recital revealing the great progress our students had made through the Alvin Ailey Education & Community Program partnership so far.